 This plastic surgery requires a short stay of less than 6 hours.

-- Physical activity are restricted during the initial recovery period (generally, from 5 to 10 days)
+- Physical activity is restricted during the initial recovery period (generally, from 5 to 10 days)

 - No sunbathing for three to four weeks post-op